 The Rise Together Scholarship is a need-based scholarship that, when combined with federal and state scholarships and grants, covers a student’s entire tuition costs and aligns with Finlandia’s mission of providing affordable higher education to all.
-The Rise Together Scholarship can be applied to the first two years of study at Finlandia.
-After the completion of 56 credit hours and/or an associates degree, students can easily transfer into a bachelor’s degree program and become eligible for the $10,000 Finnish Strong Scholarship, which can be renewed on an annual basis.
+The Rise Together Scholarship can be applied to all four years of tuition at Finlandia University.
+You can learn more about the Rise Together Scholarship at finlandia.edu/freetuition.

-*Students can still earn the Rise Together Scholarship (valued at up to $14,221) but Finlandia cannot guarantee all tuition costs will be covered if a student does not file the FAFSA by March 1.
+*Students can still earn the Rise Together Scholarship but Finlandia cannot guarantee all tuition costs will be covered if a student does not file the FAFSA by May 1.

 Notice something missing?
 Thanks to FinnU’s test-optional admissions policy, SAT/ACT scores won’t affect your admissions decision or the ability to receive the Rise Together Scholarship.